ICamioneta/AllesEkar/Allesfezs Ekarschubi.md

 # Points Cost
 In Allesfezs Ekarschubi, unit’s point cost is calculated as a sum of their attributes and skills and their equipment.
 This system should in theory balance every unit out and their points cost, leaving the balance of the game up to strategy and outside factors.
 Changing the points cost of Allesfezs is one of the main common changes that should happen to control how powerful certain options are.
 When creating your own unit profile, you should add what your model should have rather than whatever you want.
 This section consists of tables, and many of them.
 In the future, there will be an assisted way to calculate these points cost.

+**The main principle of points cost is that 5% is worth 1 point** However, different 5% advantages will mean different things, so this is more a general guideline for when I'm lost, or thinking about simple survivorship calculations such as damage.
 ## Unit Card
 The unit card has many costs involved.
 These are Attributes and Skills.
 These have a cost to move from one to the other, meaning that the cost of an actual level is the cumulative cost of the skill.
 For attributes, the minimum a unit can have is 17, and the highest is 9.